 I’m willing to bet that my friends in the airline industry, who insist that they oppose the new turn-back law, are quietly pleased that the tarmac lobby has hijacked the passenger rights cause.

 That’s not to say that the tarmac troopers don’t have a valid point

 There’s no excuse for keeping a plane waiting for hours without giving passengers food or water.
 Anyone who has endured an extended delay on a plane can be forgiven for thinking it’s the only thing that matters.

 In the meantime, what do you do if you’re stuck on a parked aircraft?
 Oddly, the media reports I’ve seen have fixated on the likelihood that a turn-back law will be passed — it has a snowball’s chance, in case you were wondering — but have skipped the part where they help us actually fix the problem.

 I had an enlightening conversation with Deborah McElroy, the executive vice president in charge of policy and external affairs at the Airports Council International-North America, an airport trade group, about the remedies available to stranded passengers.
 There are not many.

-I’ve been asked whether there’s an easy way off a parked plane, such as calling 911 and complaining that you’re being held prisoner.
-McElroy said emergency calls are routed to local law enforcement agencies, which may pass your complaint along to airport police, but neither is likely to have the authority to force a jet to return.
+Readers have asked whether there’s an easy way off a parked plane, such as calling 911.
+McElroy said airlines route emergency calls to local law enforcement.
+They may pass your complaint along to airport police, but neither is likely to have the authority to force a jet to return.
 “Only the airport’s federal security director, who is a [Transportation Security Administration] employee, has the legal right to order the plane back to the gate,” she told me.
 You may be better off asking a crew member for help or, failing that, calling the airline.